 connects the canonical virtual molecular orbital basis to the frozen natural virtual orbital basis.
-One can directly transform from an atomic orbital to a frozen natural orbital basis using the transformation matrix
+The transformation from the atomic orbital basis to the frozen natural orbital basis can be written as

 where ${{\mathbf{U}}_{occ}}$ and ${{\mathbf{U}}_{vir}}$ are the occupied and virtual blocks of the coefficient matrix for the transformation of atomic orbitals to the canonical molecular orbitals.
 The second-order Møller-Plesset perturbation theory (MP2) method~\cite{mollerNoteApproximationTreatment1934} is generally used for the generation of natural orbitals.
-However, the reduced density generated from a correlated ground state wave function doesn’t contain enough information on the correlation in the electron-attached state, and truncation in the standard FNO basis may not yield a very systematic trend in electron affinity values.
-To properly describe the electron-attached state, a good first-order approximation to the electron-attached state wavefunction needs to be used for the generation of natural orbitals.
-Consequently, we have used the ADC(2) wave function to generate the natural orbitals.
-The virtual-virtual block of the one-particle reduced density matrix for the $k^{th}$ electron-attached state at the ADC(2) method has been defined as
+However, the reduced density obtained from the correlated ground-state wave function does not contain sufficient information about correlation in the electron-attached state.
+Consequently, truncation in the standard FNO basis may not yield systematic convergence of electron affinity values.
+To properly describe the electron-attached state, a first-order approximation to the electron-attached wave function should be used to generate natural orbitals.
+Consequently, we have used the EA-ADC(2) wave function to generate the natural orbitals.
+The virtual-virtual block of the one-particle reduced density matrix for the $k^{\text{th}}$ electron-attached state in the ADC(2) method has been defined as

-where $\mathbf{D}_{ab}^{MP2}$ and $\mathbf{D}_{ab}^{EA-ADC(2)}(k)$ denote the one-body reduced density matrices for the ground and the $k^{th}$ electron-attached state calculated at the EA-ADC(2) level of theory, respectively.
+where $\mathbf{D}_{ab}^{MP2}$ and $\mathbf{D}_{ab}^{EA-ADC(2)}(k)$ denote the one-particle reduced density matrices corresponding to the ground and the $k^{\text{th}}$ electron-attached state calculated at the MP2 and EA-ADC(2) level of theory, respectively.
 The explicit expression for $\mathbf{D}_{ab}^{EA-ADC(2)}(k)$ is provided in the Supplementary Material.
-One can generate natural orbitals from the $\mathbf{D}_{ab}^{SS}(k)$ following the equations (\ref{eq9}-\ref{eq16}).
+Natural orbitals are generated from the $\mathbf{D}_{ab}^{SS}(k)$ following the equations (\ref{eq9}-\ref{eq16}).
 The natural orbitals generated in this procedure will necessarily be state-specific.
 To distinguish it from the standard MP2-based FNO, it will be denoted as SS-FNO in the rest of the manuscript.
-It should be noted here that the one-body reduced density used for the generation of natural orbitals has been calculated using the zeroth-order intermediate state representation calculated using the EA-ADC(2) eigen vectors.
+It should be noted that the one-particle reduced density matrix used for generating natural orbitals is constructed using the zeroth-order intermediate-state representation derived from the EA-ADC(2) eigenvectors.